lovelove-web/Linux-Management/Linux mang/Users creation.md

 ![Screenshot 2025-01-24 180034](https://github.com/user-attachments/assets/5bc5d09a-e6ed-45bd-9d2c-c6ba546f93ed)

-Do the same the Lupu user if I want to create a file.
+I can do the same for the Lupu user if I want to create a file.
 Done